Brantford Lions

-The Brantford Lions were a Canadian junior ice hockey team in the Ontario Hockey Association, based in Brantford, Ontario.
-The Lions played at the Junior A level from 1933 to 1936, and again from 1941 to 1944.
-In the intermediate years, the played at the Junior B level, from 1936 to 1941, and again from 1944 to 1946.
-They were Junior B Ontario champions in the 1940–41 season.
+The Brantford Lions were a Canadian junior ice hockey team in the Ontario Hockey Association (OHA), based in Brantford, Ontario.
+The Lions played at the junior A level from 1933 to 1936, and from 1941 to 1944.
+In the intermediate years, they played at the junior B level from 1936 to 1941, and from 1944 to 1946.
+They were OHA junior B champions in the 1940–41 season, winning the Sutherland Cup.

-Hockey Hall of Fame defenceman Bill Quackenbush played for the Lions in 1941–42.
-That season, Bob Wiest led the league in scoring, winning the Eddie Powers Memorial Trophy with 40 goals and 28 assists in 40 games.
-The same year, Branford finished first place in the OHA for the regular season, but lost in the first round of the playoffs to the defending champions, the Oshawa Generals.
-The Lions were runners-up to the J. Ross Robertson Cup in 1943, but against lost to the Oshawa Generals.
+Hockey Hall of Fame defenceman Bill Quackenbush played for the Lions in the 1941–42 season.
+Bob Wiest led the league in scoring the same season, with 40 goals and 28 assists in 40 games.
+Branford finished first place in the OHA for the 1941–42 season, but lost in the first round of the playoffs to the defending champions, the Oshawa Generals.
+The Lions were finalists for the J. Ross Robertson Cup in 1943, but again lost to the Oshawa Generals.